• Go to app

 Planning a holiday to South Korea?
 Here's our checklist of travel essentials for a smooth and hassle-free trip!

-🚅 For starters, the Korea Rail Pass is a must for your trip - explore various cities with unlimited rides via high-speed rail, transit at over 600 stations and travel 80 different routes!
+🚅 For starters, the Korea Rail Pass is a must for your adventures.
+It will come in useful when you are exploring various cities as you can get unlimited rides via high-speed rail, and allows you to transit and travel to over 600 stations and 80 different routes!

 ➡️ Want to save more on Seoul transportation passes and attraction tickets?
-Get all of your favourites and save up to 52% with the Klook Pass Seoul!
+Hit all your favourites and save up to 52% with the Klook Pass Seoul!

 Others